Frequently Asked Questions

 • 144 square inches / 144 = 1 square foot

-So each 12x12 inch tile is equal to 1 square foot.
+So, each 12x12 inch tile is equal to 1 square foot.

 Quartz is a mineral that is widely abundant in the Earth's crust.
-It is a naturally occurring silica mineral that is composed of oxygen and silicon atoms.
+It is a naturally occurring silica mineral composed of oxygen and silicon atoms.
 Quartz has a wide range of uses due to its physical and chemical properties, including its hardness, transparency, and electrical conductivity.

 In the context of kitchen countertops, quartz refers to engineered stone made from a mixture of natural quartz, resins, and pigments.
 This type of quartz countertop is known for its durability, low maintenance, and resistance to scratches, stains, and heat damage.
 Additionally, quartz countertops are available in a wide range of colors and patterns, making it easy to find a style that fits your kitchen.